Automated Lemma Discovery in Agentic Program Verification

 Deductive verification provides strong correctness guarantees for code by extracting verification conditions (VCs) and writing formal proofs for them.
 The expertise-intensive task of VC proving is the main bottleneck in this process, and has been partly automated owing to recent advances in Large Language Model (LLM) agents.
 However, existing proof agents are not able to discover helper lemmas -- auxiliary lemmas that aid in proving -- and thus fall short as programs grow in size and complexity.

 In this paper, we argue that VC proving for program verification is more than a purely mathematical task, and benefits considerably from program comprehension.
 Our key insight is that human proof engineers often discover and apply helper lemmas based on their understanding of the program semantics, which are \emph{not} directly reflected in the VCs produced by VC generators.
 Inspired by this insight, we propose an LLM agent, \toolname, that discovers helper lemmas in two ways.
-Specifically, the agent first synthesizes lemmas \emph{offline} by directly analyzing the source code and specifications, and then relating this semantic understanding to the mechanical, verbose encoding produced by VC generators.
+Specifically, the agent first synthesizes lemmas \emph{offline} by directly analyzing the source code and specifications and then relating this semantic understanding to the mechanical, verbose encoding produced by VC generators.
 As the proof unfolds, \toolname then adapts existing helper lemmas \emph{online} to accommodate evolving proof states, enabling the agent to effectively discharge complex VCs on-the-fly.

-We evaluate \toolname on SV-COMP and established real-world subjects, including modules of the Linux kernel, Contiki OS, standard C++ library, and X.509 parser.
-Our experimental results demonstrate that \toolname significantly outperforms state-of-the-art approaches, highlighting the importance of program comprehension aided lemma discovery in agentic program verification.
+We implement \toolname on top of an existing proof agent \autorocq for \rocq and the \framac ecosystem, and evaluate it on SV-COMP and established real-world subjects, including modules of the Linux kernel, Contiki OS, standard C++ library, and X.509 parser.
+Our experimental results demonstrate that \toolname significantly outperforms state-of-the-art approaches, highlighting the importance of program comprehension-aided lemma discovery in agentic program verification.

 \ccsdesc[500]{Software and its engineering~Formal software verification} \ccsdesc[500]{Security and privacy~Logic and verification}